Pyramid-Systems-Inc/Dynamic-Heterogeneous-Agent-Network-DHAN/roadmap.md

-Of course.
-A detailed roadmap is essential for turning the design document into a real project.
-This roadmap breaks down the MVP development into clear, sequential phases, steps, and tasks.
-It assumes a small team (or a single developer) and prioritizes proving the core concept above all else.

----

 ### **MVP Development Roadmap: Project Myriad (or Neutrino)**

 **Project Goal:** To build a functional prototype that validates the core architecture of orchestrating multiple, minimalist, specialized AI agents to answer a query.